 Recently when Flora was asked what she was most proud of, her reply was “My wonderful family”.
 A life lived full of love given by her to all she came in contact with as family or beloved friends.

 Blessed to have shared in her life is her daughter, Michelle (Barry) Schulz, New Salem and grandchildren, Keely Spilde (Russell Graves), New Salem, Shandi (Kenny) Franklund, Wilton, and Tyrel (Debbie) Schulz, Almont; 6 great grandchildren, McCoy Spilde, Henry and Ulane Franklund, Arlene, Renly, and Josie Schulz; her son, Mitchell (Cathy) Lubke, San Jose, CA and grandchildren, Jessica and William Lubke, both of San Jose, CA; her sister, Rosella LittleSoldier, Beulah; sister-in-law, Jean Hall, Bismarck; brothers-in-law, Malcolm Bruce Sr., Bismarck and Bill Davy, Watford City; many nieces and nephews; as well as dear friend, Angie Doll of Elm Crest Manor.

 Flora was preceded in death by her husband, Arnold Lubke; her parents; brothers, William (Billy), Leland, James Jr. (Bud), Mervel, Jake, and Ed Hall; sisters, Evelyn Banks, Audrey Davy, and Dena Bruce.

 “There is no way to thank all the people who touched Mom’s life in the last 5 years, but I know in my heart that if there are angels on this earth, they work at Elm Crest”. ~ Michelle

-To send flowers to the family or plant a tree in memory of Flora Lubke, please visit our floral store.
+To send flowers to Flora's family, please visit our floral store.